wdawson/okta.github.io/_source/_posts/2017-10-04-aspnet-authorization.md

 }
 ```

 As you can see here, in the constructor, you are creating an `OktaClient` object to be stored in a class-level variable called client.
-You'll need your `OrgUrl` from Okta (probably something like dev-1234.oktapreview.com) and an API token which you can get from the Okta Developer Dashboard under `API` > `Tokens`.
+You'll need your org URL from Okta and an API token which you can get from the Okta Developer Dashboard under API > Tokens.

 {% img blog/aspnet-authz/tokens.png alt:"API Token Page" width:"800" %}